• School Nomination

 About

 The Student of the Year – Grand Prize is awarded to the top all-round student who has excelled in multiple areas and stands out as an example for other young people in Hong Kong.
-In addition to personal achievements, nominees must demonstrate their dedication to driving transformative change within their community, showcasing a proactive mindset and accomplishments that contribute to building a brighter future for all.
+In addition to personal achievements, nominees must demonstrate that they navigate uncharted territories, with the courage to lead with integrity and the vision to drive transformative, meaningful change for a better tomorrow.

 Entry Criteria